vilindberg/react-native-bottom-tabs/docs/docs/docs/guides/standalone-usage.md

 - `badge`: Badge text to display on the tab
 - `activeTintColor`: Custom active tint color for this specific tab
 - `lazy`: Whether to lazy load this tab's content
+- `freezeOnBlur`: Whether to freeze the tab's content when it's not visible

 ### Helper Props